vdkJelle/Minibash/README.md

 </div>
 <div class="commands">
   <h2>What can codyshell do?</h2>
-  <p>To use cody shell you can type in commands and press enter.
+  <p>To use codyshell you can type in commands and press enter.
 Codyshell can execute several builtin commands: cd, echo, exit, export and pwd.
 All other commands by executed by using execve.</p>
   <ul>
     <li>
       <p>Commands are seperated form each other by control operators.
 Codyshell runs single commands, multiple commands (separated by <code>;</code>) and commands with pipes <code>|</code> in between them.<br>